 Hallowell is a very small city located in the state of Maine.
-With a population of 2,343 people and just one neighborhood, Hallowell is the 137th largest community in Maine.
-Much of the housing stock in Hallowell was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 2,329 people and just one neighborhood, Hallowell is the 137th largest community in Maine.
+Hallowell has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Hallowell is a decidedly white-collar city, with fully 85.87% of the workforce employed in white-collar jobs, well above the national average.
+Hallowell is a decidedly white-collar city, with fully 85.73% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hallowell is a city of professionals, sales and office workers and managers.
-There are especially a lot of people living in Hallowell who work in office and administrative support (15.93%), teaching (11.28%) and management occupations (9.56%).
+There are especially a lot of people living in Hallowell who work in office and administrative support (17.21%), management occupations (12.89%) and teaching (9.14%).

 Setting & Lifestyle

-Being a small city, Hallowell does not have a public transit system used by locals to get to and from work.
+Hallowell is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.